camratchford/punctual-scheduler/README.md

 Create the task file, located in: `$PuncPath\tasks.yml`

+The application will continue to check the contents of the tasks file to add/remove tasks without restarting it.

 > ❗ Information on format codes can be found in [Python's 'datetime' documentation](https://docs.python.org/3/library/datetime.html#strftime-and-strptime-format-codes)

 > ❗ The value of action -> name must be unique